-12.1 – Overview
+12.1 – Events

 12.2 – Monetary Policy

 While setting the interest rates, the RBI has to strike a balance between growth and inflation.
-In a nutshell – if the interest rates are high, that means the borrowing rates are high (particularly for corporations).
+In a nutshell – if the interest rates are high, the borrowing rates are high (particularly for corporations).
 If corporate can’t borrow easily, they cannot grow.
 If corporations don’t grow, the economy slows down.

 12.3 – Inflation

 The computation of CPI is quite rigorous and detailed.
 It is one of the most critical metrics for studying the economy.
-A national statistical agency called the Ministry of Statistics and Programme Implementation (MOSPI) publishes the CPI numbers around the 2nd week of every month.
+A national statistical agency, the Ministry of Statistics and Programme Implementation (MOSPI), publishes the CPI numbers around the 2nd week of every month.
+The RBI’s challenge is to strike a balance between inflation and interest rates.
+Usually, a low-interest rate tends to increase inflation, and a high-interest rate tends to arrest inflation.

 12.4 – Index of Industrial Production (IIP)

 Roughly about 15 different industries submit their production data to the ministry, which collates the data and releases it as an index number.
-If the IIP is increasing it indicates a vibrant industrial environment (as the production is going up) and hence a positive sign for the economy and markets.
+If the IIP increases, it indicates a vibrant industrial environment (as the production is going up) and hence a positive sign for the economy and markets.
 A decreasing IIP indicates a sluggish production environment, hence a negative sign for the economy and markets.

 To sum up, an upswing in industrial production is good for the economy, and a downswing rings an alarm.
 As India is getting more industrialized, the relative importance of the Index of Industrial Production is increasing.